Skip to content

 Music experiences in Clarksdale: Delta blues

 A small, unassuming town in the heart of Mississippi, Clarksdale doesn’t have the reputation of its surrounding music cities, but it turned out to be the highlight of my trip.
 It’s considered the birthplace of blues, and live music still pours out of its bars every day of the week.
-In fact, as soon as I pulled into the town, I could hear music drifting towards me.
+In fact, as soon as I pulled into the town, I could hear music drifting toward me.

 What I love most about Clarksdale is its authenticity.
 There are no big brands here, just small, independent shops, restaurants, and music venues, and everyone knows everyone.
 By the end of my stay, it seemed like everyone knew me, too — people would call me over for a chat, sharing their traditions and culture in a way that’s hard to find in bigger cities.